 Foeniculum vulgare Fennel: a time-honoured remedy for coughs, bronchitis, flatulence and loss of appetite.
 Fennel is also a popular ingredient in the kitchen and is valued in distilleries and perfumeries for its distinctive aroma and flavour.
-It is an attractive plant, great for pollinators, in the garden border.
+It is an attractive plant, great for pollinators, in both the ornamental or kitchen garden border.

-Valeriana officinalis Valerian: this valuable herb is still used by herbalists today.
+Valeriana officinalis Valerian: a valuable herb still used by herbalists today.
 With roots rich in valpotriates, it has a sedative action on the central nervous system and is anti-spasmodic.
-It is a constituent of many over-the-counter preparations, but caution should be exercised in using the herb or such products as they can become addictive if taken over a prolonged period.
+A constituent of many over-the-counter preparations; caution should be exercised in using the herb or such products as they can become addictive if taken over a prolonged period.

-Humulus lupulus Hops: mildly sedative so is used for insomnia.
+Humulus lupulus Hops: mildly sedative so has a long use for insomnia.
 It also reduces high temperature and aids digestion.
 It is perhaps better known for its widespread use as a bittering agent in beer.
 An anaphrodisiac, this does not appear to deter beer-drinkers.

-Hyssopus officinalis Hyssop: an infusion of hyssop can be used for coughs, bronchitis, and excessive perspiration.
+Hyssopus officinalis Hyssop: an infusion of hyssop is used for coughs, bronchitis, and excessive perspiration.
 Best left to the professional herbalist, it is contraindicated in a number of conditions including pregnancy and some nervous conditions.
 The essential oil is used in perfumes (Fougere, Chypre) and in some liqueurs.

-Calendula officinalis English Marigold: a showy annual found wild in Europe and commonly grown in gardens.
+Calendula officinalis English Marigold: a cheery annual/biennial found wild in Europe and commonly grown in gardens.
 It is anti-inflammatory, anti-spasm (of the digestive tract) and healing to the skin.
-The outer ray-florets have been dubbed 'Poor man's Saffron' for its culinary use in colouring and flavouring dishes such as risotto or fish stew.
-Altogether a must for the garden.
+It (specifically the outer ray-florets) has been dubbed 'Poor man's Saffron' for its culinary use in colouring and flavouring dishes such as risotto or fish stew.
+Altogether a must for any garden.